greenbone/templates/README.md

 Our template is heavily based on these two templates.

 The first project using this template is [gvm-tools](https://github.com/greenbone/gvm-tools#readme), which can be used as an example.

+## ISSUE_TEMPLATE.md

+The ISSUE_TEMPLATE.md is shown to the user when they create a new issue on GitHub.
+We want to ensure that users provide the necessary information and to redirect support questions to our community forum.